 Main picture: William Alcock as a child in Birkenhead, England, in the 1850sContinue reading

-With its wide avenues, broad pavements, a cornucopia of trees and houses set back far from the road, Walmer was rightly known as the garden town when it was a separate municipality.
-Separated from its larger sibling by the Baakens River, it evoked a sense of genteel suburban living.
+With its wide avenues, broad pavements, a cornucopia of trees and houses set far back from the road, Walmer was rightly known as the garden town when it was a separate municipality.
+Divided from its larger sibling by the Baakens River, it evoked a sense of genteel suburban living.

 Today nothing remains of this railway line which wended its way through the sylvan town of Walmer in the early twentieth century.
-Not even a memory, the sound of the whistle or the smell of the coal fired engine which traversed the arboreal streets such as Villiers and Water Road all the way to the municipal boundary at 14th Avenue recalls this miniature train.
+Not even a memory, the sound of the whistle or the smell of the coal-fired engine which traversed the arboreal streets such as Villiers and Water Roads all the way to the municipal boundary at 14th Avenue recalls this miniature train.